eloydegen/rust/README.md

 It uses the [AVR-LLVM backend](http://llvm.org/viewvc/llvm-project/llvm/trunk/lib/Target/AVR/).

+## Caveats

+* Some parts of libcore are disabled via substituting the functions in the original API with empty functions
+  * This is done because [several bugs](https://github.com/avr-rust/rust/milestone/1) cause certain functions to trigger bugs in the AVR LLVM backend
+  * Missing functionality includes
+    * Crucial `core::fmt` functions are stubbed out, causing empty results (avr-rust/libcore#3)
+    * The entire `core::sync` module is missing (avr-rust/libcore#1)
+    * All mentions of 128-bit integers are removed from `libcore` (avr-rust/libcore#5)
+    * Panics currently trigger infinite loops with no message (avr-rust/libcore#4)

+## Building and installation

 This will compile Rust with AVR support.
 This will not create a fully-fledged cross-compiler, however, as it does not compile any libraries such as `libcore` or `liblibc`.
 To do this, the `--target=avr-unknown-unknown`